tanguy8001/RDS-2025/GUMBEL_CL_LORA_IMPLEMENTATION.md

 - May hurt performance if too aggressive
 - Good for memory-constrained settings

-**Low threshold**:
+**Trusting Sparsemax (threshold ≈ 0)**:
-- Keeps most adapters (slower pruning)
+- Model learns which adapters are useful
-- Higher final parameter count
+- Natural sparsity from sparsemax activation
-- Better accuracy, more memory
+- More adaptive than arbitrary thresholds

 ## Running the Code